 What to Do After Getting A Letter From the IRS

 Every year, the IRS sends out millions of notices to taxpayers.
 These letters are sent for a variety of reasons.
-Below is a list of seven simple things to do when that notice arrives.
+Below is a list of ten simple things you need to do when that notice arrives.

-1. First, stay calm.
-In the majority of cases, a simple response to the notice will be all that is required.
+2. Stay calm.
+In most cases, a simple response to the notice will be all that is required.

-2. Carefully read the whole document.
+3. Carefully and completely read the whole document.
 Letters from the IRS are usually sent to address a specific question or problem, and also contain specific information on what you need to do.

-3. Look at your tax return.
-Often, these letters are sent to inform the taxpayer of a change or a correction to their tax return.
+4. Check your tax return.
+Oftentimes, these letters are sent to inform the taxpayer of a change or a correction to their tax return.
 Look at the information, then compare it to the tax return in question.

-If there is a date in the notice, usually it is for one of two reasons:
+If there is a date in the notice, usually it is for one of three reasons:

 - To minimize any penalties or interest.

 7. Do not call unless necessary.
 In most cases, it is not necessary to make a call to the IRS.
 If you do think a call is necessary, there is a phone number listed in the notice’s upper right corner.
 Make sure to have both the relevant tax return, as well as the notice, available before calling.